Do Your Office Technology Partners Have a High Net Promoter Score?

 Respondents rate their response from 1-10 (with 10 being 'Extremely Likely' and 1 being 'Not At All Likely'), and are broken up into three categories accordingly:

-While the names are not particularly important, what they represent is: those who are fanatics about a company's products, those who like them well enough, and those who would rather leave them behind.
+While the names are not particularly important, they represent fanatics about a company's products, those who like them well enough, and those who would instead leave them behind.
 This is how it’s calculated:

 NPS = (Responses of "Extremely Likely" - Responses of "Not At All Likely") / Total Number Of Responses * 100

-An organization will want their promoters to be at least five percent higher than both their detractors and their passives in order for it to be considered positive or good.
+An organization will want its promoters to be at least five percent higher than its detractors and passives to be considered positive or good.

-Organizations that are below this benchmark means they don't have many customers who are willing to recommend them and thus signaling that there is significant room for improvement.
+Organizations that are below this benchmark do not have many customers willing to recommend them, thus signaling significant room for improvement.

-Companies who have been able to maintain their high rankings are able to do so because they offer excellent products that keep customers so happy that they can imagine going out of their way to tell someone else how great they are.
+Companies that have maintained their high rankings can do so because they offer excellent products that keep customers so happy that they can imagine going out of their way to tell someone else how great they are.

-Why Is it Important To Buy From Office Technology Partners with High Net Promoter Scores?
+Why Is it Important To Buy From Office Technology Partners with a High NPS?

-Office technologies like printers, copiers, and scanners are important investments for businesses.
-They are not only expensive, but their user experiences can provide sizable productivity gains when they are good, or huge drops when they are difficult to use and prone to error.
+Office technologies like printers, copiers, and scanners are essential business investments.
+They are expensive, but their user experiences can provide sizable productivity gains when reasonable or huge drops when they are challenging to use and prone to error.

-When you choose an office technology vendor based on their NPS, you're making an investment that will pay off in the future.
+When you choose an office technology vendor based on their NPS, you make an investment that will pay off.
 Don't make your decision solely on price.

 How To Find A Potential Office Technology Supplier's NPS

-While you can sign up for expensive services that attempt to aggregate NPS scores, the fact of the matter is that no single service is used by every office technology supplier and thus, there is no single NPS aggregator that is really worth a subscription.
+While you can sign up for expensive services that attempt to aggregate NPS scores, the fact is that every office technology supplier uses no single service.
+Thus, there is no single NPS aggregator worth a subscription to.

 Any time you receive a sales pitch, ask for the NPS.
 If you are curious about a new product you've seen, send their sales team an email asking for the NPS.